Frequently Asked Questions

 This is generally determined by the number of years the beginning farmer has filed farm income on their federal income taxes, Schedule F. Years filing a Schedule F while claimed as a dependent by their parents or guardian (ex. as an FFA or 4-H activity) do not count toward the 10 years, and the years do not need to be consecutive (ex. farming in 2013, 2014, 2022, and 2023 would be 4 years total).

-The value of the residence will be deducted from the sale price to calculate the tax credit.
-The value of a home can be determined by submitting a property tax statement or by providing a copy of the appraisal.
+Generally, yes.
+The value of the residence (or any other non-agricultural improvement) will be deducted from the sale price to calculate the tax credit.
+The value of a home can be determined by submitting an itemized property tax statement or by providing a copy of the appraisal.

 Yes, asset owners who are not full-time Minnesota residents are eligible.
 However, this tax credit is only for tax liability due to the state of Minnesota.